lalabalavujon-a11y/professional-diver-training.vercel.app/replit.md

 # Overview

-This is a professional diving education platform built with React, Express, and Drizzle ORM.
-The application provides structured learning tracks for diving professionals, covering topics like diving physiology, decompression theory, and advanced techniques.
-The platform features a comprehensive course management system with lessons, quizzes, user progress tracking, and admin functionality for managing invites and content.
+This is a professional diving exam preparation platform built with React, Express, and Drizzle ORM.
+The application provides comprehensive practice tests and study materials to help divers prepare for certification exams at certified diving schools.
+The platform features professional-grade mock exams, AI-powered explanations, voice dictation technology, and performance analytics to help users ace their commercial diving certification exams.

 # User Preferences